 Take extra steps to prevent bleeding problems such as:

-Dabigatran and rivaroxaban work differently from warfarin to prevent blood clots.
+Apixaban, dabigatran, and rivaroxaban work differently from warfarin to prevent blood clots.
 So some of the precautions and safety tips for these newer anticoagulants are different from those for warfarin.
 Just as with warfarin, you need to take extra steps to prevent bleeding.
-But with these newer medicines, you do not need regular blood tests, and you do not need to watch how much vitamin K (found in many vegetables) you eat or drink.
+But with these newer medicines, you do not need regular blood tests to check the medicine dose.
+And you do not need to eat and drink the same amount of vitamin K (found in many vegetables) every day.

 Medicine is one of the many tools your doctor has to treat a health problem.
 Taking medicine as your doctor suggests will improve your health and may prevent future problems.
 If you don't take your medicines properly, you may be putting your health (and perhaps your life) at risk.